underscoreio/shapeless-guide/src/pages/generic/lazy.md

 a type called `Lazy` as a workaround.
 `Lazy` does two things:

- 1. it delays resolution of an implicit parameter until it is strictly needed, permitting the derivation of self-referential implicits.
+ 1. it suppresses implicit divergence at compile time by guarding against some of the aforementioned over-defensive convergence heuristics;

- 2. it guards against some of the aforementioned over-defensive convergence heuristics.
+ 2. it defers evaluation of the implicit parameter at runtime, permitting the derivation of self-referential implicits.

 We use `Lazy` by wrapping it around specific implicit parameters.
 As a rule of thumb, it is always a good idea to wrap